intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

   * [Drawing 1](http://a360.co/29UsC8R)
   * [Wheel 3D Assembly]("http://a360.co/2agnle2)

 Wheels are assembled from five layers of laser cut components.
-The outer profile of the wheel has a gUh shape to capture an O-ring tire, which is also used as a belt drive.
-Note that the center layer is 3mm thick, and all other layers are 2mm thick.
+The outer  profile of the wheel has a "U" shape to capture an O-ring tire, which is also used as a belt drive.
+The center layer of each wheel is 3mm thick, and all other layers are 2mm thick.
 The total wheel thickness is 11mm.

   * Press in two bearings into the center holes of two pairs of the outer 2mm wheel layers.
 This is easiest before bolting the wheel layers together as